-[HISTORY: Derived from Sec.
-10-3 of the 1999 Code of the Township of Clinton.
+[HISTORY: Adopted by the Mayor and Council of the Township of Clinton as indicated in article histories.
 Amendments noted where applicable.]

 The Township Council finds that the existence of vacant or abandoned structures to which access is easily obtainable by reason of broken windows or doors or other physical deterioration constitutes a potential threat to the safety, health, morals and general welfare of the residents of the Township.
 Such structures may serve as sites for unlawful and immoral activities.
 Furthermore, persons attracted to them, such as transients and children, stand the risk of serious injury therein due to dilapidated and dangerous conditions.
 In addition, use of these structures by such persons also poses serious fire hazards from the careless use of matches and cigarettes.
-It is the intent of this chapter to prohibit the owner of any vacant or abandoned structure within the Township from allowing it to remain open so as to provide unobstructed access thereto by the general public.
+It is the intent of this article to prohibit the owner of any vacant or abandoned structure within the Township from allowing it to remain open so as to provide unobstructed access thereto by the general public.

-As used in this chapter, the following terms shall have the meanings indicated:
+As used in this article, the following terms shall have the meanings indicated:

 - CONSTRUCTION OFFICIAL